JustinPatenaude/balticathletics/products/soccer.md

 - title: What soccer ball size do we need?
   photo: "/soccer-ball-sizes.jpg"
 promotions:
+- title: Eletto Pop Up Goal Set - 2 sizes available (Sold as a pair)
+  image: "/b8561d_695bdb543d6a401da2c6fee2e5c696eb_mv2.webp"
+  price: 92
+  description: |-
+    AC0064 Medium 48" wide x 30" tall - $92.00
+    AC0065 Large 72" wide x 42" tall - $116.00

+    Net pops up in seconds and can be easily flattened for transport.
+Great Net for training drills, accuracy as well as for beaches, backyards or fields.
+Polyester net, 15mm mesh.
+Floor corner in metal for durability covered in nylon for protection.
+Elastic hooks to lock to ground with pegs included).
+Velcro® fastener to hold goal in fold position.
+    Nylon carry bag included.
+Set of 2.

+    Color of products may vary.
 - title: Kwik Goal 2B7 Infinity Pop Up Goals - 48" and 72" (Sold in eaches)
   image: "/2B7106_1_IMG_0101-600x400.jpg"
   price: 78